Japanese ASR Model Comparison 2026: Whisper, Qwen3, Voxtral & ReazonSpeech Benchmarked on RTX5090

 text

 Lower is better.
-Unlike English, Japanese has no spaces between words, so we use MeCab (a morphological analyzer) to tokenize the text before computing WER.
-Punctuation marks (、。!?) also vary widely between models, so they are stripped before evaluation to ensure fair comparison.
-See the Reproducibility section for full implementation details.
+Japanese text has no word-boundary spaces, so we use MeCab (a morphological analyzer) to tokenize text before computing WER.
+Punctuation (、。!?) is also stripped before evaluation, since different models punctuate differently.
+See the "Reproducibility" section for details.

 CER (Character Error Rate)

-Error rate at the character level.
-For Japanese, CER is generally considered more reliable than WER.
-In our results, the ranking was nearly identical between WER and CER, confirming consistency between the two metrics.
+Error rate measured at the character level.
+Generally considered more reliable than WER for Japanese evaluation.
+In our results, WER and CER rankings were almost identical, confirming the consistency of both metrics.

 RTF (Real-Time Factor)